Unit Jasmine testing in Angular Grid component

 ng test

-You can find the sample of the Unit Jasmine testing in DataGrid here
+You can find a sample of Unit Jasmine testing in DataGrid here